LSEG-API-Samples/Example.EMA.Java.Kotlin/README.md

 This example project shows how to implement the [Elektron Message API Java (EMA Java)](https://developers.thomsonreuters.com/elektron/elektron-sdk-java) applications with Kotlin lanuage.
 The console applications source code are implemented in Kotlin programming language.
 All source code will be compiled to Java classes which compatible with Java virtual machine.
 The applications will run with these Java classes files.

-The example project contains one interactive-Provider application and two consumer applications.
+The example project contains one Interactive-Provider application and two Consumer applications.
 - The Kotlin_IProvider_200 shows how to implement a basic RSSL Interactive Provider application.
 - The Kotlin_Consumer_100 shows how to implement a basic RSSL Consumer application.
-- The Kotlin_Consumer_220 shows how to implement an advance RSSL Consumer application.
+- The Kotlin_Consumer_220 shows how to implement a RSSL Consumer application that handles incoming data for each FID type.

 The consumer applications can consume data from Kotlin_IProvider_200 application or other Elektron data sources (ADS server, etc)

 ![connection diagram](./images/diagram.png "connection diagram")

-This example project and source code are compatible with [Kotlin](https://kotlinlang.org/) 1.2.50 and [Elektron SDK - Java edition](https://developers.thomsonreuters.com/elektron) 1.1.1 and 1.2.x versions.
+This example project and source code are compatible with [Kotlin](https://kotlinlang.org/) 1.2.50++, [IntelliJ IDEA](https://www.jetbrains.com/idea/) Java IDE version 2017/2018 and [Elektron SDK - Java edition](https://developers.thomsonreuters.com/elektron) 1.1.1 and 1.2.x versions.

 ## Kotlin Overview